buffeinstein/PageRank/README.md

         last_i = i
 ```

-SLAYYY now we've got both `indices` and `values`.
+Now we've got both `indices` and `values`.
 Let's put it all together:

 ```
         # generate the sparse matrix